andi-ramadhan/bookshelf-api.v.2.0/README.md

 2. Install dependencies:
     ```sh
-    pm install
+    npm install

 3. Set up environtment variables:
   - Create a .env file in the root directory and add the following variables:
+    ```sh
     DATABASE_URL=your_database_url
     PORT=5000
     JWT_SECRET=your_jwt_secret

 - I used PostgreSQL for the database so the .env could be looks similar like this:
+    ```sh
     POSTGRES_HOST=localhost
     POSTGRES_DB=your_database_name
     POSTGRES_USER=your_database_user